otto-de-legacy/tesla-cachefile/README.md

 From version `0.0.5` tesla-cachefile needs version `0.1.4` or later of tesla-zookeeper-observer

+Version `0.2.0` changes:
+   * Complete redesign of the API.
+The Filesystem is now treated as an immutable resource.

 Version `0.1.2` changes:

    * added the possibility to cleanup hdfs-generations: `(cleanup-generations [self])`.